 This Invention Disclosure Form is the first step in the process of documenting your invention or discovery.
-Disclosure of an invention to the Office of Technology Transfer should take place when something both new and potentially commercially useful has been conceived or developed.
+Disclosure of an invention to the Office of Intellectual Assets should take place when something both new and potentially commercially useful has been conceived or developed.

 For step-by-step instructions on filling out the Invention Disclosure Form, please click here.